-Who is eligible to receive the James H. Ware Award?
+Who is eligible to receive the Gareth M. Green and James H. Ware Awards?

 Who may submit a nomination?

 Harvard T.H.
 Chan School of Public Health faculty, staff, and students.
 Students may nominate themselves.

 Please submit all nominations through this online form (coming soon) by midnight, Thursday, April 13, 2023.

 What is the difference between the two awards?

 The James H. Ware Award is available to individual students while the Gareth M. Green Award is available to either individual students or teams.

 How do I decide which award is a better fit for my nomination?

 You only need to submit one nomination.
 The review committee will choose the best fit for each of the two awards.
 However, teams are only eligible for the Gareth M. Green Award, while individuals are eligible for both awards.